slewrp/OS-audit/README.md

 ## Project Description

-This project helps to analyze **Git** as an open-source software system, while also taking into account its origin, license, Linux footprint, ecosystem, and comparison with proprietary tools.
+This project helps to analyze **Git** as an open-source software system, while also taking into account its origin, license, Linux footprint, ecosystem, and comparison with other proprietary tools.
 It  includes five shell scripts demonstrating Linux and automation concepts.

 ## Scripts